 All questions regarding this Request for Proposal (RFP) shall be submitted via e-mail.
-Questions will be accepted and answered in accordance with the terms and conditions of this RFP.
+Questions will be accepted and answered accordance with the terms and conditions of this RFP.

-All questions shall be submitted on or before February 3, 2020 at 5:00 p.m., and should be addressed as follows:
+All questions shall be submitted on or before February 14, 2020, by 5:00 p.m., and should be addresses as follows:

-Scope of Work/Proposal Content questions shall be e-mailed to Glen Wiczorek, PE, Senior Utilities Engineer (gwiczorek@a2gov.org)
+Scope of Work/Proposal Content questions shall be e-mailed to Glen Wiczorek, PE, Senior Utilities Engineer (GWiczorek@a2gov.org)